getify/foi-lang/README.md

 ### Broader Category Theory Capabilities

-So far, we've seen several behaviors/capabilities that are organized within broader Category Theory, such as [Functor](#tagged-comprehensions) (with `~map` comprehension), [Monad](#monads-and-friends) (with `~.` bind/chain comprehension), and [Foldable](#foldable) (with `~fold` comprehension).
+So far, we've seen several behaviors/capabilities that are organized within broader Category Theory, such as Functor/Mappable (with `~map` and `~fmap` comprehensions), [Monad](#monads-and-friends) (with `~.` bind/chain comprehension), and [Foldable](#foldable) (with `~fold` comprehension).

 But there are certainly other capabilities/behaviors to consider.
-While they may often show up adjacent to monads, they are separate topics.
+While they may often show up adjacent to monads, these are separate topics.

 #### Applicative

 Applicative is a pattern for holding a function in a monadic instance, then "applying" the underlying value from another monadic instance as an input to this function, returning the result back as another monadic value.

 If the function requires multiple inputs, this "application" can be performed multiple times, providing one input at a time.

 For example: